survivejs/webpack-book/manuscript/appendices/01_comparison.md

 [Rollup](https://www.npmjs.com/package/rollup) focuses on bundling ES2015 code. _Tree shaking_ is one of its selling points and it supports code splitting as well.
 You can use Rollup with webpack through [rollup-loader](https://www.npmjs.com/package/rollup-loader).

-[vite](https://www.npmjs.com/package/vite) is an opinionated wrapper built on top of Rollup and it has been designed especially with Vue 3 in mind.
+[vite](https://www.npmjs.com/package/vite) is an opinionated wrapper built on top of Rollup and it has been designed especially with Vue 3 in mind. [nollup](https://www.npmjs.com/package/nollup) is another wrapper and it comes with features like _Hot Module Replacement_ out of the box.

 ### Webpack